Sudan (film)

 Sudan is a 1945 American Technicolor adventure film directed by John Rawlins and starring Maria Montez, Jon Hall and Turhan Bey.

 It was the last film Montez made for over a year due to fights with Universal.

 Plot

-Young, lovely Naila becomes queen of the ancient Egyptian kingdom of Khemis when her father is killed in a slave revolt.
+Young, Naila becomes queen of the ancient Egyptian kingdom of Khemis when her father is killed in a slave revolt.
 Continuing her penchant for going incognito among the people, she seeks out rebel leader Herua.
 But through palace treachery, she herself is captured and enslaved.
-After various adventures, she finds herself rescued by (and attracted to) the very rebel she was seeking.
+After many adventures, she finds herself rescued by (and attracted to) the very rebel she was seeking.
 Will gratitude or revenge win out?